manasdpradhan/Opentok-Java-SDK/README.md

 }
 </pre>

-The following method logs information on all archives (up to 1000) for your API key.
+The following method logs information on all archives (up to 50) for your API key:

 <pre>
 void listArchives(OpenTokSDK sdk) {